Belinda Stronach: Member of Parliament

+Crossing the floor

 In May 2005, Stronach suggested publicly that forcing an early election, especially before passing that year's federal budget, was risky and could backfire on the Tories.
 Harper wanted to force an early election in the wake of testimony at the Gomery Commission damaging to the Liberals.
 The Tories planned to bring down the government by voting against an amendment to the budget that the Liberals had made to gain New Democratic Party (NDP) support.
 Since this would be a loss of supply, it would have brought down the government.

 However, on May 17, 2005, two days before the crucial vote, Stronach announced that she was crossing the floor and joining the Liberal Party.
 Her decision to join the Liberals was facilitated by former Ontario Liberal Premier David Peterson.
 Stronach immediately joined the cabinet as Minister of Human Resources and Skills Development and Minister responsible for Democratic Renewal.
 In the latter portfolio, she was charged with overseeing the implementation of the Gomery Inquiry recommendations, upon their release.
 She championed the one-member, one-vote policy officially adopted by the Liberal Party of Canada in 2009 in an effort to democratize the Party's leadership election process.